Four principles for successful quality work in the organisation

 - You shouldn't put up with manual little things

-Linda says that it is easy to think that the small, manual things that the employees spend a little extra time on every day don't have much to say:
+Linda says that it is easy for some managers to think that the small, manual things that the employees spend a little extra time on every day don't matter:

-"Many managers think that the employees have to put up with making a few extra clicks in the system, or entering information manually in several places.
-But they shouldn't necessarily have to put up with that", she asserts.
-When employees see that something is irrational, the managers and the system designer must take it into account.
+"Many managers think that the employees simply must put up with making a few extra clicks in the system or entering information manually in several places.
+However, they shouldn't necessarily have to put up with that", she asserts.
+When employees see that something is irrational, the managers and system designer must take it into account.

 - Do not use the same recipe for all processes